pmean/build-website/text/07/SmallCellSizes.md

 - Small sample size issues
 output: html_document
 ---
-Someone on Edstat-L wrote in asking about using Cohen\' Kappa with a small sample size in some of the cells.
-Here\'s an example:
+Someone on Edstat-L wrote in asking about using Cohen' Kappa with a small sample size in some of the cells.
+Here's an example:

 `        N    Y        Total     N    890   1      891     Y      2   2        4      Total  892   3      894`